NehilDanis/nehildanis.github.io/_posts/2022-9-10-[CMake]-Target Foo requires the language dialect "CXX20" (with compiler extensions), but CMake does not know the compile flags to use to enable it/2022-9-10-cmakeIssue.md

 ---
 layout: post
-title: [CMake] Target Foo requires the language dialect "CXX20" (with compiler extensions), but CMake does not know the compile flags to use to enable it
+title: Target Foo requires the language dialect "CXX20" (with compiler extensions), but CMake does not know the compile flags to use to enable it
 category: software
 ---